Belarus–Germany relations: Economic relations

+Belarus was an important transit country between Central Europe and Russia due to its location: 50% of Russian crude oil flows through the Druzhba pipeline ending in Schwedt/Oder, which is serviced on Belarusian territory by the company Gomel Transneft.
+However, due to the political situation in Belarus, Russia is increasingly turning to northern Europe.
+In 2005, tconstruction of the Nord Stream pipeline through the Baltic Sea from Russia to Germany began and was completed in 2011 making Russia's gas supplies to Western Europe less dependent on Belarus.

 In 2014, only trade with Russia and Ukraine was more important for Belarus than trade with Germany.
 This amounted to approx. 4 billion US dollars.
 The representative office of German business in the Republic of Belarus (the Chamber of Commerce Abroad) exists in Minsk.
-In 2021, Germany was only Belarus' fifth most important trading partner with a volume of 1.1 billion U.S. dollars, with both imports and exports declining sharply.
+In 2021, Germany was Belarus' fifth most important trading partner.

-Belarus is an important transit country between Central Europe and Russia due to its location: 50% of Russian crude oil flows through the Druzhba pipeline ending in Schwedt/Oder, which is serviced on Belarusian territory by the company Gomel Transneft.
-However, due to the political situation in Belarus, Russia is increasingly turning to northern Europe.
-In 2005, construction of the Nord Stream pipeline through the Baltic Sea from Russia to Germany began and was completed in 2011.
-This made Russia's gas supplies to Western Europe less dependent on Belarus.
+In 2021 German exports to Belarus were $1.77 billion of goods, led by cars, with Belarus exports valued at $958m with wood as the main product.
+Between 1995 and 2021 German exports rose at an average of 4.15% p.a. and Belarusian exports by 3.56% p.a..

+Trade has fallen, with the month of August 2023 recording just $140m and $21m in favour of Germany.

 Cultural relations

 Several thousand young Belarusians study in Germany.
 The International Aid Fund of the EU and Germany has opened partnerships with three Belarusian universities in the West.
 The often lamented isolation was already painful for Belarus during the times of the Soviet Union.
 Since the country's independence, the universities' hopes for cooperation grew, but hardly succeeded because of authoritarian state policies.

 The only private university, the European Humanities University, founded in 1992, was closed in August 2004 under pressure from the state.
 It had offered European studies, linguistics and political science, largely financed by Western funds.
 The Institute for German Studies was also located there.
 The university was reopened in June 2005 in exile in Vilnius, Lithuania.

-Minsk is also home to a Goethe Institute.
+Until 2021, Minsk was also home to a Goethe Institute.